r0x0r/pywebview/docs/guide/installation.md

 <br/>

 ::: warning
-Starting from Ubuntu Disco Dingo _pywebview_ can be installed via `apt` on Debian based system as `python-pywebview`.
-This package features an old version of _pywebview_ that is API incompatible with the current version.
-If you choose to install it, you can find documentation [here](/2.4)
+Starting from Ubuntu Disco Dingo _pywebview_ can be installed via `apt` on Debian based system as `python3-webview`.
+Ubuntu's distribution lags a few versions behind (latest is 3.3.5 on mantic).
+If you wish to stay up-to-date, consider installing via  `pip`.
 :::